(105 ILCS 5/10-20.56)

-(d) A proposal for an e-learning program must be timely approved by the State Board of Education if the requirements specified in this Section have been met and if, in the view of the State Board of Education, the proposal contains provisions designed to reasonably and practicably accomplish the following:
+(d) The regional office of education or intermediate service center for the school district must timely verify that a proposal for an e-learning program has met the requirements specified in this Section and that the proposal contains provisions designed to reasonably and practicably accomplish the following:

 (1) to ensure and verify at least 5 clock hours of

-instruction or school work for each student participating in an e-learning day;
+instruction or school work, as required under Section 10-19.05, for each student participating in an e-learning day;

 (2) to ensure access from home or other appropriate